bowenlong1/E-commerce-recommendation/README.md

-98% dialer calls vs 2% manual calls as of December 2023's estiamte
+As of December 2023, the estimate indicates a distribution of 98% dialer calls versus 2% manual calls.